-7. License Key

-To use the traffic manager, you v vill need a valid license key.
-You have the following licensing options:

-Upload a license key for thisRegister for flexible licensingSkip licensing for now (traffic

-This traffic manager will automat ically register with your Services Director deployment.

-Services Director will be prThe REST API of this traffic ome requirements on traffic managers it licenses in this way.
-If you proceed with this option: rovided with user credentials for this traffic manager in order to install and configure licenses a manager will be enabled sed as a template for other traffic manager appliances, these statements will be true for those as well

-Services Director Address:

-This should be the address of yo ur Services Director's REST API, in the form <hostname address="" ip="">:<port></port></hostname>

-Services Director Certificate:

-You may provide details below to identify your registration request to the Services Director administrator.

-Your e-mail address:
+7. License Key To use the traffic manager, you w vill need a valid license key.
+You have the following licensing options: Upload a license key for this Register for flexible licensing Skip licensing for now (traffic This traffic manager will automat ically register with your Services Director deployment.
+Services Director will be pr The REST API of this traffic ome requirements on traffic managers it licenses in this way.
+If you proceed with this option: rovided with user credentials for this traffic manager in order to install and configure licenses r manager will be enabled sed as a template for other traffic manager appliances, these statements will be true for those as well Services Director Address: This should be the address of you ur Services Director's REST API, in the form <hostname address="" ip="">:<port></port></hostname> Services Director Certificate: identify your registration request to the Services Director administrator.
+Your e-mail address: Registration Message: Instance Owner: Owner Secret: Auto-accept Policy ID: Advanced options This traffic manager appliance e is for use as a template only (don't auto-register it with Services Director) ■ Back Next ►

-Registration Message:

-Instance Owner:

-Owner Secret:

-Auto-accept Policy ID:

-Advanced options This traffic manager appliance e is for use as a template only (don't auto-register it with Services Director) ■ Back Next ▶

 - 5. Specify the Services Director Address.
 This is the management address of the REST API port for the Services Director, as an <ip_address/host>:<port> pair. - 6.
 Paste the Services Director's REST API SSL certificate as the Services Director Certificate.
-Contact the Services Director Administrator to obtain this. - 7.
-(Optional) Specify Your e-mail address.
-If you provide this, the Services Director Administrator will receive a notification email when the self-registration request is received by the Services Director.

-- 8. (Optional) Specify a Registration Message.
+Contact the Services Director Administrator to obtain this.

+- (Optional) Specify Your e-mail address.
+If you provide this, the Services Director Administrator will receive a notification email when the self-registration request is received by the Services Director. - 8.
+(Optional) Specify a Registration Message.
 This is seen by the Services Director Administrator when they view the self-registration request. - 9.
 (Optional) Select an Owner for the vTM instance.

-The owner entry was created in the Services Director, see "Adding an Owner to the Services Director" on page 141.
+The owner entry was created in the Services Director, see "Adding an Owner to the Services Director" on page 162.